 A Questar Admirer’s Progress

-My first encounter with Questar telescopes happened upon reading NightWatch: A Practical Guide to Viewing the Universe, my very first amateur astronomy purchase.
-In that book, author Terence Dickinson noted in his discussion of catadioptric telescopes that, “for many years, the best-known Maksutov-Cassegrain was the Questar, a beautiful (and very pricey) high-performance 90mm telescope.”
+My earliest encounter with Questar telescopes was in NightWatch: A Practical Guide to Viewing the Universe, my very first amateur astronomy purchase.
+In that book, author Terence Dickinson noted that, “for many years, the best-known Maksutov-Cassegrain was the Questar, a beautiful (and very pricey) high-performance 90mm telescope.”
 Dickinson added that, although Meade’s ETX later offered similar functionality and excellent value at a much more reasonable price, “the ETX is no Questar.”

 But the first time I actually saw an image of a Questar was in Glenn Chaple’s article entitled “10 Classic Telescopes Remembered,” which appeared in the October 2015 issue of Astronomy magazine.
 I remember being immediately smitten by the charm of what appeared to be a superb piece of craftsmanship in a small package.
 I’m a sucker for such things, and it didn’t take much more for me to be drawn to those little scopes.